Lambda-Mountain-Compiler-Backend/lsts-language-reference/lib-usize.md

 <link rel="stylesheet" type="text/css" href="styles.css">

-`USize` is a variable size integer that will be as big as a word.
+`USize` is a variable size unsized integer that will be as big as a word.

 ```
 ifdef SYSTEM-32-BIT (